SiriusNEO/Masterball/highlight/README.md

 - builtin-function names
 - Var/Function Name: all lower case, name length in 1~3
 - Class Name: start with upper case, name length in 1~3
-- some frequently used names.
+- some frequently used names (words in GSL and self-added ones)